 - Stay away from people who you might catch a cold from.
 I’ve known people to keep their kids out of daycare during a taper period to reduce the chance of catching a bug from them.
 Stay out of crowded areas.
 Try not to be near people on public transport.
 Use handwash after you get off the train or bus.

-What’s the Best Way to Taper for a Half Marathon?
+What’s the Best Way to Tackle Half Marathon Tapering?

 Tapering is a highly personalised part of your training plan.
 The best half marathon taper for you, is one that you’ve worked out through trial and error over many races.
 Some people respond well to dropping back their mileage dramatically, others go better on a higher volume in their taper.
 The best way to figure out what works well for you is to meticulously record your training, year round.
 Good training notes will include what you did in each training session and how you felt, and of course, your race day results.
 Include your km splits and what went on in the race for you.
 Do it soon after your race before you have time to forget how you felt.
 Keeping detailed records of your taper periods and how you feel on race day will give you a good amount of information to look back on and work out what’s worked best for you.